samturner/COMP3308-assignment-2/3. report/REPORT.md

 **b) Explain the methodology used to construct such a network**

 When beginning to construct the network, we decided on the Random Variables that would be needed, as indicated in part a of this question.
-The set of these variables, denoted by \\(S\\) is shown below.
+The set of these variables, denoted by $$$S$$$ is shown below.

 $$
 S = {B, L, R, E, F, G}
 $$

 We then decided on sensible conditional and prior probabilities for these random variables.
-To construct the graph, from each random variable in \\(S\\) we had to select a minimal set of parents that satisfy:
+To construct the graph, from each random variable in $$$S$$$ we had to select a minimal set of parents that satisfy:

 $$
 P(X_i| X_{i-1},...,X_1) = P(X_i | Parents(X_i))